Employment

 Thank you for your interest in Pro Seniors!
 Our staff and volunteers are committed and passionate about helping older Ohioans maintain their independence and dignity.

-Founded in 1975, Pro Seniors’ mission is to help older Ohioans resolve legal and long-term care problems and fight Medicare fraud.
-Together Pro Seniors’ Legal, Long-Term Care Ombudsman and Senior Medicare Patrol teams empowered more than 19,000 older Ohio adults in 2024 though legal assistance, advocacy for long-term care residents, and outreach and education to prevent health care fraud.
+About Pro Seniors: Founded in 1975, Pro Seniors’ mission is to help older Ohioans resolve legal and long-term care problems and fight Medicare fraud.
+Together Pro Seniors’ Legal, Long-Term Care Ombudsman and Senior Medicare Patrol teams empowered more than 19,000 older Ohio adults in 2025 though legal assistance, advocacy for long-term care residents, and outreach and education to prevent health care fraud.
 Pro Seniors’ in-house attorneys and Legal Helpline assisted over 7,900 older Ohioans.
 Pro Seniors made over 360 community education presentations, reaching over 34,000 seniors, their families, and caregivers, as well as the professionals who help older persons.

 Sign up to Receive the Pro Seniors E-News.
 Join us on our journey of celebrating 50 years of serving older Ohioans.
 Click here